aptiko-ansible/duplicity/README.rst

 - ``gpg_priv_key``, ``gpg_pub_key``: The GPG keys; they must be the full contents of the ASCII armored files (``.asc``).
 These keys are installed in GPG and marked as trusted.
+- ``duplicity_deactivate``: Default false.
+Set to true in order to deactivate backup of a server.
+This may be useful when setting up backup servers themselves.
 - ``duplicity_target``: No default.
 - ``duplicity_environment``: A dictionary of environment variable names mapping to values; this can be useful in order to setup credentials